nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The proposed view more information about a target functionality is facilitated by `ViewTargetModuleCommand`.
+The proposed view more details about a target module functionality is facilitated by `ViewTargetModuleCommand`.
 It extends `Command` and overrides the method `Command#execute(Model model)`.

 The following sequence diagram shows how viewing more details about a module works: